pablosmedina/ckite/README.md

-ckite
+CKite
 =====

-CKite - A Scala implementation of the Raft distributed consensus algorithm
+A Scala implementation of the Raft distributed consensus algorithm